-- 1. Students shall maintain a 2.0 grade point average while enrolled in the RN-BSN nursing program and must have the minimum GPA presently. - 2.
+- 1. Students shall maintain a 2.0 grade point average while enrolled in the RN-BSN nursing program and must have the minimum GPA presently required for admission into the program. - 2.
 A student who earns a grade of less than a "C" in any nursing course may not progress in the nursing sequence until that course has been satisfactorily repeated.
 Prerequisites and corequisites must also be satisfactorily completed before the student can progress in the nursing sequence. - 3.
 Students who re-enter the nursing program for any reason must do so on a space-available basis.
-To be eligible for re-entry to the program, students must notify the Administrative Assistant of the Nursing Department in writing or by email of their withdrawal and/or desire to re-enter the nursing sequence.
+To be eligible for re-entry to the program, students must notify the Administrative Assistant of the Nursing Department in writing or by email of their withdrawal and/or desire to re-enter the nursing sequence. - 4.
+Students will be allowed to receive only one failing grade in nursing courses in any nursing program.
+This means students can repeat a clinical or non-clinical nursing course once.
+Failure of the same or another nursing course results in ineligibility to return to the program (students may be re-considered for the program after three years).

-- 4. Students who fail the NURS4100 nursing course as a result of clinical performance may not be permitted to re-enter the nursing program at Dalton State College. - 5.
-Students who fail the NURS4100 course as a result of documented unsafe clinical performance shall not be eligible to re-enter the RN-BSN nursing program at Dalton State College. - 6.
-At the end of each the NURS4100 clinical course (and at other times as indicated), the faculty reviews the performance of each nursing student.
+- 5. NURS 4500 will be the final course completed in the RN-BSN program.
+Students who fail the NURS 4500 course as a result of documented unsafe clinical performance shall not be eligible to re-enter the RN-BSN nursing program at Dalton State College. - 6.
+At the end of the NURS 4500 clinical course (and at other times as indicated), the faculty reviews the performance of each nursing student.
 Factors considered include academic achievement, clinical performance, and professional accountability. - 7.
 Graduation from the program must occur within two (2) years of entry into the RN-BSN nursing sequence.
-(Allowances to this policy will be on a case-by-case basis.)
+(Allowances to this policy will be on a case-by-case basis.) - 8.
+Students in a clinical or precepting course will be required to have completed clinical documentation and physical/immunization information.
+Each clinical or precepting course has different requirements and deadlines for submission.
+The student must complete all requirements by the specified due date (dates found in course syllabus).
+If the student does not comply by the deadline, they will be required to withdraw from the course.